Credit Cards Travel Credit Cards

 • The Platinum Card® from American Express: American Express points are worth up to one cent per point, and you can maximize their value by redeeming them for travel through AMEX.
 New cardmembers can earn 80,000 Membership Rewards points after spending $8,000 within the first 6 months of card membership.

 • American Express® Gold Card: Like the Platinum card, you can get up to one cent per point when redeemed for travel with this American Express card.
-You can also earn 60,000 Membership Rewards points for spending $6,000 on purchases within first 6 months of becoming a cardholder.
+You can also earn 60,000 Membership Rewards points after you spend $6,000 on eligible purchases within the first 6 months of card membership.

 What's better, earning points or cashback rewards?